slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A mind all logic is like a knife all blade.
 It makes the hand bleed that uses it."
 -- Rabindranath Tagore [1861]*

+> *"Romance is the glamour which turns the dust of everyday life into a golden haze."
+-- Elinor Glyn [1864]*

 > *"Love is the triumph of imagination over intelligence."
 -- H.L.
 Mencken [1880]*

+> *"The highest function of love is that it makes the loved one a unique and irreplaceable being."
+-- Tom Robbins [1932]*

+> *"It gives me strength to have somebody to fight for; I can never fight for myself, but, for others, I can kill."
+-- Emilie Autumn [1973]*

 > *"The measure of love is peace." (...)
 "You can’t buy a real kiss."
 -- Naval Ravikant [1974]*

 > *"Love is the absence of judgement."
--- Dalai Lama*
+-- Dalai Lama *

-> *"Love is a flower, friendship a sheltering tree."
--- Samuel Taylor Coleridge*

-> *"The highest function of love is that it makes the loved one a unique and irreplaceable being."
--- Tom Robbins*

-> *"It gives me strength to have somebody to fight for; I can never fight for myself, but, for others, I can kill."
--- Emilie Autumn*

-> *"Romance is the glamour which turns the dust of everyday life into a golden haze."
--- Elinor Glyn*

 > *"One expresses well the love he does not feel."
 -- J.A.
-Karr*
+Karr *

 ### On falling out of love

 > *"The love that lasts the longest is the love that is never returned."
--- W. Somerset Maugham*
+-- W. Somerset Maugham [1874]*

 First you see the virtues.
 Then the flaws.
 For a long and deep relationship, values must match.

 > *"When poverty comes in the door love goes out the window."
--- Proverb*
+-- vox populi*

 > *"Between what is said and not meant, and what is meant and not said, most of love is lost."
 -- Kahlil Gibran [1883]*

+> *"People change and forget to tell each other."
+-- Lillian Hellman [1905]*

 > *"Men experience many passions in a lifetime.
 One passion drives away the one before it."
 -- Paul Newman [1925]*